Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    The requirements below encapsulate all needed functionality to support Interface 2.
 The requirements listed for Profile 1 in section [[#general_Protocol_Requirements_p1]] do not apply to Interface 2.
    General shared requirements are covered in section [[#general]].
-In case CMAF used as track format, compatibility between two profiles/interfaces may be achieved, in the sense that CMAF ingest receivers will also be able to interpret a DASH ingest.
+In case [!MPEGCMAF] media is used, the media track and segment formatting will be similar as defined in Interface 1.

  ## General requirements ##{#DASH_General}
    ### Industry Compliance ###{#Industry_compliance}